 How long does it take to shed weight while using a trampoline?

 Let’s say you keep your diet the same, burning 200 calories per hour of playing a trampoline sheds you the 1 pound in approximately 2 ½ weeks.
 This figure is based on the assumption that you trampoline for an hour every day.
 It then translates to about 2 pounds in a month.
+Many men are also using gynexin to help get read of any extra fat on their breast, See this Gynexin review.

 Of course, these figures vary from person to person, with some people even burning 1,000 calories in an hour of a trampoline workout.
 This is in accordance with a study done by NASA.